ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 `local`.
 Modes also appear in the argument and return slots of a function type, so we can have `string @ local -> string option @ global` to describe a function whose argument will have the `local` mode and whose return will have the `global` mode.
-These modes are properly associated with the function type, not the argument or result types (that is, there is still no `string @ local` or `string option @ global`).
+These modes appear in the function's type but are associated with the function's behavior, not the argument or result types (that is, there is still no `string @ local` or `string option @ global`).

 This page shows the modes that are currently supported.
 Each mode belongs to a modal *axis* determined by the operation it tracks and whether it is a past or